 BLM to conduct wild horse gather in eastern Nevada

-Members of the public are welcome to view the daily gather operations, provided that it does not jeopardize the safety of the animals, staff or observers and that it does not disrupt gather operations.
+Members of the public are welcome to view the gather operations, provided that doing so does not jeopardize the safety of the animals, staff and observers, or disrupt gather operations.
 The BLM will escort the public to gather observation sites located on public lands.
-The BLM anticipates that viewing opportunities will begin on or about November 26, 2018, weather and logistics permitting.
-Those wanting to view gather operations are asked to notify Public Affairs Specialist Chris Hanefeld at (775) 289-1800 prior to the desired viewing date to be added to the attendee list and to receive specific instructions on meeting locations and times.
+The BLM anticipates that viewing opportunities will begin on or about February 6, 2021, weather and logistics permitting.
+Once gather operations have begun, those wanting to view gather operations must call the gather hotline nightly at (775) 861-6700 to receive specific instructions on each days’ meeting location and time.

 For information on how to adopt or purchase a wild horse or burro, visit www.blm.gov/whb.

 This year, we invite everyone to reimagine your public lands as we celebrate 75 years of the BLM’s stewardship and service to the American people.
 The BLM manages approximately 245 million acres of public land located primarily in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The agency’s mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.